Social Security & Medicare Taxes for Household Employees

-1. Verify your nanny is legally eligible to work in the United States.
+- Verify your household employee is legally eligible to work in the United States

-Ask her to fill out IRS Form I9, the Employment Eligibility Verification.
-You don't need to file this form, but you must retain it for three full years after your nanny is no longer an employee.
+Your household employee(s) will need to fill out IRS Form I9, the Employment Eligibility Verification.
+Typically your household employee will show you forms such as a passport, Social Security Number card, driver’s license, or birth certificate to prove eligibility.
+While this is a form you don’t need to file, you must retain it for three full years after your nanny is no longer an employee.

-2. Start collecting Social Security and Medicare taxes from each paycheck.
+- Start collecting Social Security and Medicare taxes from each paycheck

-3. Match the Social Security and Medicare taxes from each paycheck.
+- Match the Social Security and Medicare taxes from each paycheck

 In addition to withholding Social Security and Medicare taxes, you'll need to match them every paycheck.
 This means that you will put in your own 6.2% for Social Security taxes and 1.45% for Medicare.

 - File a 941 every quarter

 The IRS requires you to file Form 941 on a quarterly basis.
-To make sure you never miss a deadline, mark these due dates on your calendar:
+Form 941 is the quarterly report of the wages paid to employees and withholdings you made as an employer.
+This form can either be mailed in or filed electronically.
+To ensure you never miss a deadline, mark these due dates on your calendar: